HEaslea/SDE_Notes/GENERAL/C++ Modules.md

 The issues with this is that
 - Each translation unit gets its own copy of the `static` function, leading to multiple instances in the final binary.
 - Unnecessarily increases the size of the file.
-- Fucking awful at debugging, as there are so many of the same function.
+- Awful at debugging, as there are so many of the same function.

 An alternative is the unnamed namespace: however, we still have the same drawbacks.